ruseny/ruseny/README.md

 # Rusen Yasar

 ## About me
+* Professional with background as researcher in quantitative political science
-* Analytically minded professional with strong experience as researcher in data extraction, management, statistical modelling, and reporting.
+* Extensive experience in data extraction, management, statistical modelling, and reporting
-* Seeking to leverage scientific experience in data science, analytics, and research.
+* Seeking to leverage scientific experience in data science, analytics, and research

 <!--
 **ruseny/ruseny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.